leterDieu/Stellarity-mcoc/docs/items/armor/chorus_champion_armor.md

 </figure>

 ## Tips
-- This armor set pairs extremely well with really any weapon.
-The increased attack speed on top of extraordinary damage boosts is enough to make even a Wooden Sword an extremely deadly weapon.
+- This armor set pairs extremely well with really any weapon who can benefit from base damage boosts.
+The combined damage and attack speed bonuses can make a deadly combo.
 - The damage and attack speed bonuses stack with the ones of the [Duskberry](../trinkets/duskberry.md), which makes for a destructive build.

 ## Trivia